FoalTS/foal/docs/docs/authentication-and-access-control/groups-and-permissions.md

 ## Fetching a User with their Permissions

-If you want the `hasPerm` method to work on the context `user` property, you must use the `fetchUserWithPermissions` function in the authentication hook.
+If you want the `hasPerm` method to work on the context `user` property, you must use the `User.findOneWithPermissionsBy` method in the authentication hook.

 *Example with JSON Web Tokens*
 ```typescript